PocketPilot/PocketPilot/PocketInstructions.md

 //Your are asked to enter your key// connmanctl> quit
 ```
-Once configure the service will be automatically started
+Once configured, the service will be automatically started.

 OPTION B) HOSTAPD